GabeDehlendorf/Google-Certificate-Capstone/README.md

 ## Key Components

-* `Deliverables`: The first deliverable is an outline of the project's order and the remaining deliverables are executive summaries of lab findings.
+* `Salifort Motors Employee Retention`: This file contains all of the python code used for the project, including the comparison of multiple machine learning models.
-* `Labs`: Contains the python code used to conduct the data analysis and create the visualizations presented in deliverables 2-6.
+* `Capstone Executive Summary`: This pdf summarizes the results of the analysis using language and visuals that are accessible for all levels of technical knowledge.

 ## Data Sources

 The data file 'Tiktok Data.csv' was provided by Google and, for each tiktok, contains many columns indicating tiktok properties and engagement levels.
 The following are the dependent and key independent variables for the project.
-* `Dependent`: claim_status
+* `Dependent`: left
 * `Independent`: video_id, video_view_count, video_share_count, video_download_count, video_duration_sec